 2010 Ford Foundation Dissertation Fellow

 Hoang, Kimberly Kay and Rhacel Parrenas.
-Forthcoming.
+2014.
 Human Trafficking Reconsidered: Migration and Forced Labor.
 New York: International Debate and Education Association (IDEA).
 (Commissioned and Funded by Open Society).

 Select Articles and Chapters

 2014.
 “Competing Technologies of Embodiment: Pan-Asian Modernity and Third World Dependency in Vietnam’s Contemporary Sex Industry,” Gender & Society.
 (DOI: 10.1177/0891243214523122)

 2013.
 “Transnational Gender Vertigo,” Contexts 12(2): 22-26.
 [Feature Article]